BSc(Hons) Diagnostic Radiography

 *Calculated from compulsory and optional modules (where applicable) each year

-This course is accredited by the Health and Care Professions Council (HCPC), which means you can apply to register with them when you graduate.
+This course is approved by the Health and Care Professions Council (HCPC), which means you will be eligible to apply for registration with them when you graduate.

 The course is also approved by the Society and College of Radiographers.